sdgilley/azureml-previews/previews/homepage-tiles/quickstart-deploy-model.md

 ![ Screenshot: Model provisioning](../media/quickstart-deploy-model/endpoint-details-deployment-provisioning.png)

+The complete deployment may take 5-10 minutes.
 The model is deployed and ready to use when:

 * Provisioning state for the endpoint is **Succeeded**
 * Traffic allocation for the deployment is **blue(100%)**